omarmosid/omarmo-website/content/blog/hello-world/index.md

 description: "Hello World"
 ---

+A salted duck egg is a Chinese preserved food product made by soaking duck eggs in brine, or packing each egg in damp, salted charcoal.
+In Asian supermarkets, these eggs are sometimes sold covered in a thick layer of salted charcoal paste.
+The eggs may also be sold with the salted paste removed, wrapped in plastic, and vacuum packed.
+From the salt curing process, the salted duck eggs have a briny aroma, a gelatin-like egg white and a firm-textured, round yolk that is bright orange-red in color.

 This is my first post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.